hurlbertlab/dietdatabase/name_cleaning_instructions.md

 9) Now we want to record the fact that we've changed the taxonomic name from what was originally reported in the study.
 Do this in the name_changes.txt where you'll record the old and new names in the 'source taxon name' and 'name changed to' fields, respectively.
-If the new name appears as a suggestion in the unmatchedTaxa.csv file and has a taxon id, then record this as well.
+If the new name appears as a suggestion in the taxonUnmatched.tsv file and has a taxon id, then record this as well.
 The taxon id reflects a database source and a id number, e.g. "ITIS:193675".
-Finally, paste in the citation for the original study from the 'study' field of the unmatchedTaxa.csv file.
+Finally, paste in the citation for the original study from the 'study' field of the taxonUnmatched.tsv file.

 10) TYPOS!
 Typos are just as likely as changes in taxonomy to lead to bad names.
 If the name was typed incorrectly when data were entered, then the name you search